Sapsuk River Camp - Alaska Peninsula

 Methods: Fly fishing only.
 Anglers mostly wade fish.

-Typical Fishing Day:
+A Typical Fishing Day:

 "What a fishery and at a great price.
 The manager picked me up at the airstrip at Nelson Lagoon and told me the river was the highest he had seen it in his lifetime.
 I thought we were going to have problems finding fish, but that was not the case.
 I fished for about three hours and landed at least 25 silvers on pink bunny leeches.
-The fish were fresh out of the salt, with many of them covered in sea lice.
+The fish were fresh from the salt, with many covered in sea lice.
 These are nice-sized silvers; most were 10-13 pounds.
 I couldn’t imagine how good it would have been under normal conditions.
-I only had the one day to see their operation, so I made the most of my short stay."
+I only had one day to see their operation, so I made the most of my short stay."

 - Guy Schoenborn